binary-com/daily-report/_posts/en/2018-03-14-China-Boosts-Aussie-14-mar-18.md

 This morning, the Australian dollar is leading markets higher after better than expected Chinese industrial production data.
 Both the AUD/ USD and AUD/ JPY are rising after yesterday’s volatile session.

-The dollar pairs are generally mixed, with the dollar index negative admin US political uncertainty.
+The dollar pairs are generally mixed, with the dollar index negative amid US political uncertainty.
 The EUR/USD and GBP/USD are on the back foot slightly.

 The EUR/GBP is on the rise after another session in favour of the pound yesterday.